 - Discuss, with reference to current research and best practice, health and well-being issues that affect young Australians and their ability to make positive lifestyle choices that foster emotional well-being such as self-acceptance and self-confidence;

-- Consider the teacher’s role in engaging with parent/carers in the educative process and with external professionals and community organizations in Christian and alternate school context;
+- Consider the teacher’s role in engaging with parent/carers in the educative process and with external professionals and community organisations in Christian and alternate school contexts.

-- Using the NESA PDHPE Years 7-10 Syllabus develop student-centred innovative and well-designed lesson sequences (concepts, substance and structure), tools, and skills; language, literacy and numeracy demands of the content including the general capabilities and cross curriculum priorities, and differentiates for the full range of student abilities, and diverse backgrounds that includes assessments across the full range of abilities and designate work samples for reliably reporting to parents/carers and record-keeping;
+- Using the ACARA curriculum or NESA PDHPE Years 7-10 Syllabus develop student-centred innovative and well-designed lesson sequences (concepts, substance and structure), tools, and skills; language, literacy and numeracy demands of the content including the general capabilities and cross curriculum priorities, and differentiates lessons and assessment for the full range of student abilities and diverse backgrounds, and designate work samples for reliably reporting to parents/carers and record-keeping;

 - Critically reflect upon the lesson sequence and curriculum materials using threshold concepts and skills development, knowledge acquisition and signature pedagogies that incorporate ICT, Quality Teaching Framework, and Great Teaching Inspired Learning using Understanding by Design.